jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.set_column('E:E', 20)  # Column  E   width set to 20.
     worksheet.set_column('F:H', 30)  # Columns F-H width set to 30.

+Ranges cannot overlap.
+Each unique contiguous range should be specified
+separately:

+    # This won't work.
+    worksheet.set_column('A:D', 50)
+    worksheet.set_column('C:C', 10)

+    # It needs to be split into non-overlapping regions.
+    worksheet.set_column('A:B', 50)
+    worksheet.set_column('C:C', 10)
+    worksheet.set_column('D:E', 50)

 The ``width`` parameter sets the column width in the same units used by Excel which is: the number of characters in the default font.
 The default width is 8.43 in the default font of Calibri 11.
 The actual relationship between a